 If you use single account structure, then you need this script (my case):

-Copy just one of them and go to AdWords.
+Copy just one of them and go to Google Ads.
 The default setting of the scripts downloads keyword performance, search terms and account performance for “YESTERDAY”.

 Setting up the Script